Using spring-boot Gradle plugin but getting spring boot version from dependency management -

 this parent gradle file:

-can achieve without having hard code springbootversion = '1.4.0.release'
+can achieve without having hard code springbootversion = '1.4.0.release'in parent gradle file?

 Comments